 I have heard of the "steripens", but have never used them.

 Regarding water, do not even use the unsterilised water to brush your teeth, unless you want to risk visiting the toilet regularly for a few days! over 8 years ago

 There is also the option of these:

 15nm filter bottles that filter out all bacteria and viruses.
 Bit expensive but you could also take 4 replacement filters and give the bottle away to a school or something there :)

-Ordering from the UK might also be an option because the cost in Aus is about $100 above the converted amount. almost 8 years ago
+Ordering from the UK might also be an option because the cost in Aus is about $100 above the converted amount. over 8 years ago

-Why do you want to take metal bottles versus plastic? about 7 years agoAnswered by Claudia via Travellr.com
+Why do you want to take metal bottles versus plastic? over 7 years agoAnswered by Claudia via Travellr.com